ibm-cloud-docs/pattern-zerto-dr-vcf/reference-architecture-zerto-vcf.md

 - Disaster recovery is a shared responsibility of the Client and supported by IBM/Partner for building and supported day 2 services.
 If you do not use IBM/Partner for building and supported day 2 services, then you are totaly responsible for disaster recovery.
 - If the workload to be protected must support data encryption, GPDR and other regulated compliance please refer to [Deploy IBM Cloud Resiliency Design with Veeam on VMware](need link).
-- This pattern is cross-region, meaning that the recovery site is in a different IBMN Cloud region than the protected location e.g. protected site is Frankfurt and the recovery location is Madrid.
+- This pattern is cross-region, meaning that the recovery site is in a different IBM Cloud region than the protected location e.g. protected site is Frankfurt and the recovery location is Madrid.
 However, if required the pattern can use a recovery site in the same geographic region, but a different Availability Zone if required e.g. Frankfurt AZ1 and Frankfurt AZ3.

 Check to ensure that the minimum distance between the protected and recovery sites meets your requirement. {: important}